 Under the Approval Rights Agreements described under the heading "The Business Combination - Related Agreements - Approval Rights Agreements," the Combined Entity will have restrictions on its ability to issue new equity following Closing without the consent of the Sponsor and ETI-MNA LLC (an affiliate of BTC International).
 Accordingly, the Combined Entity may be prohibited from raising any equity financing at a time when available cash may be limited due to, among other things, redemptions at Closing, which could impact the Combined Entity's ability to carry out its business operations as currently anticipated and adversely affect its business and financial position and/or the price of its Common Stock.
-Under the Approval Rights Agreements, if the consent of the Sponsor and ETI-MNA LLC is required and not obtained, the maximum number of shares of Common Stock the Combined Entity may issue would be 3,025,989, excluding any exercise of Warrants.
+Under the Approval Rights Agreements, if the consent of the Sponsor and ETI-MNA LLC is required and not obtained, the maximum number of shares of Common Stock the Combined Entity may issue would be 3,025,989, excluding any exercise of Warrants and making the assumptions described in the section entitled "The Offering".
 In addition, under an Approval Rights Agreement, the Combined Entity may be required to publicly disclose material non-public information previously shared with the party with approval rights under such agreement, which may hinder the Combined Entity's ability to confidentially market certain offerings.